-Malak saying that expects that all his apprentices and the droids of the Star Forge will not kill Revan, but hopefully they will slow him down.
+Malak saying he expects that all his apprentices and the droids of the Star Forge will not kill you, but hopefully they will slow you down.

-Malak gets that with Revan in the light side ending along with a Crowning Moment of Heartwarming.
-Revan tells him he's sorry he led Malak to the Dark Side, Malak tells him that it's not Revan's fault, he chose to walk down that path and in the end "I am nothing".
+Malak gets that with you in the Light Side ending along with a Heartwarming Moment.
+Revan tells him they're sorry they led Malak to the Dark Side; Malak tells them that it's not Revan's fault, he chose to walk down that path and in the end "I am nothing".

 "The apprentice has learned his final lesson."

 Playing a "light side" character on the Sith homeworld of Korriban.
 After infiltrating the Sith academy and watching in bemusement as Master Uthar and his apprentice Yuthura attempt to use you as their pawn to betray each other, the player is given an ultimatum by both as to which one the player will support against the other.
 Answering, in effect, "I choose neither.
 I'm not a Sith, you idiots, I'm a Jedi." and then beating both simultaneously — and then, as frequently as not, the entire rest of the Sith Academy — ought to dispel any lingering questions about the ability of good guys to be badass.
 One of the most joyfully righteous and satisfying moments in RPGs.